-Now in its third year event organiser Mick Maher said "there's been a few more females than men enter the race to date.
+Now in its fourth year event organiser Mick Maher said "there's been a few more females than men enter the race to date.
 The girls always manage to smile, jump, wave, and look like they're doing it easy on such a tough course!"

 "Close to 450 people competed last year and the event has had a slightly female dominance since its inauguration in 2016," added Mick.

 "I compete in trail running events regularly myself and am starting to see more and more females taking to the trails.
 The girls seem to go out there and have so much more fun.
 They don't seem to be concerned solely with personal bests or where they placed.
 They seem to be there to enjoy the run with friends by their side and push each other along so they achieve collectively."